Working with a case manager

 That means, if you’ve been severely injured in a motor accident or at work in NSW, you’ll have the opportunity to work with a dedicated case manager.
 They can help you identify your goals, and your treatment, rehabilitation and care needs, and make sure you’re getting the right services to meet your goals and needs.

-Case managers need to be approved to work with Lifetime Care participants.
+Case managers need to be approved to work with Lifetime Care participants or Workers Care workers.
 Only appropriately skilled professionals are able to become case managers.

 You may decide to manage your own supports independently once your needs have stabilised, but a case manager can be very helpful in the early stages after your injury and during times of change.